milind-acads/coupon-data-analysis/README.md

 To run this notebook, you will need:

-- Python 3
-- Jupyter Notebook
-- Pandas
-- Seaborn
-- Matplotlib

 1. Clone this repository.
-2. Install the necessary libraries.
-3. Open the Jupyter Notebook and execute the cells.
+2. Open the Jupyter Notebook and execute the cells.